Cavan: Railway

 Although Cavan has no railway links today, there were once two railway stations on separate lines, linking the Great Northern Railway (GNR) and Midland Great Western Railway, then an end junction of the Belfast-Cavan route linking Clones with a branch line to Crossdoney and Killeshandra.
 With the Cavan-Dublin route, via Inny Junction, Longford and Mullingar on the Dublin-Sligo railway line.
 There is an old railway line running through Kingscourt on the border of County Meath; this line is now overgrown.

 A branch of the Cavan and Leitrim Railway was also indirectly linked to Cavan town via Belturbet (the C&L terminus) and Ballyhaise on the GNR line.
 When the Government of Northern Ireland closed the section of the Belfast line from Portadown to Glaslough in 1957, it was found to be uneconomical to keep running the rump section from Monaghan to Cavan.
 All these lines (including the Cavan and Leitrim Railway) were closed by 1960.
 The (GNR) Virginia Road Station, from 1863 to 1958 serviced the Drogheda and Navan extension route to Kells and Oldcastle.
 Cooperation between the Cavan and Westmeath county councils is striving to integrate this into the national and regional development plan.
 Cavan railway station opened on 8 July 1856, closed for passenger services on 14 October 1957, and finally closed altogether on 1 January 1960.

 Bus

-Cavan's bus station is owned and operated by Bus Éireann and is located on Farnham Street.
-It is a single-storey accessible building with a ticket office, waiting room, public 'phone, restaurant and toilets.
-The station is served by the Donegal Town – Enniskillen – Dublin Airport – Busáras Expressway route 30 which generally operates every two hours in each direction.
-Route 165 operates less frequently to Athlone and Belfast.
-The station is the terminus of several local routes, including route 109 to Dublin, which operates hourly each way.
-Other local routes are the 111 to Ballinagh, Granard, Castlepollard and Athboy, the 166 to Dundalk, the 175 to Monaghan via Cootehill, the 175A to Monaghan via Cloverhill and Clones and the Tuesdays-only 465 to Carrigallen.
+Cavan Bus Station is owned and operated by Bus Éireann and is located on Farnham Street.
+The station is served by Expressway route 30 (Donegal Town to Busáras via Enniskillen and Dublin Airport).
+Other routes include route 65 (Galway to Cavan), 109X (Dublin to Cavan via Kells) 111A (Cavan to Delvin via Granard), 170 (Cavan to Dundalk), 175 (Cavan to Monaghan via Cootehill), 175A (Monaghan to Cavan via Clones), 465 (Carrigallen to Cavan) and 466 (Athlone to Cavan via Longford).

 Leydons Coaches operate route 930 to Enniskillen via Belturbet, Ballyconnell, Bawnboy and Swanlinbar.

 Whartons Travel operate a route to Longford railway station via Crossdoney, Arvagh, Drumlish and Longford.

-There are also a number of TFI Local Link routes serving Cavan: